X86 instruction listings: Added with x86-64

 size.
 These are not listed here as they do not gain a new mnemonic in Intel syntax when used with a 64 bit operand size.

 Bit manipulation extensions

 Bit manipulation instructions.
-For all of the VEX-encoded instructions defined by BMI1 and BMI2, the operand size may be 32 or 64 bits, controlled by the VEX.W bit - none of these instructions are available in 16-bit variants.
+For all of the VEX-encoded instructions defined by BMI1 and BMI2, the operand size may be 32 or 64 bits, controlled by the VEX.W bit – none of these instructions are available in 16-bit variants.
+The VEX-encoded instructions are not available in Real Mode and Virtual-8086 mode - other than that, the bit manipulation instructions are available in all operating modes on supported CPUs.

 Added with Intel TSX

 Added with Intel CET

 Intel CET (Control-Flow Enforcement Technology) adds two distinct features to help protect against security exploits such as return-oriented programming: a shadow stack (CET_SS), and indirect branch tracking (CET_IBT).

+Added with XSAVE

+The XSAVE instruction set extensions are designed to save/restore CPU extended state (typically for the purpose of context switching) in a manner that can be extended to cover new instruction set extensions without the OS context-switching code needing to understand the specifics of the new extensions.
+This is done by defining a series of state-components, each with a size and offset within a given save area, and each corresponding to a subset of the state needed for one CPU extension or another.
+The EAX=0Dh CPUID leaf is used to provide information about which state-components the CPU supports and what their sizes/offsets are, so that the OS can reserve the proper amount of space and set the associated enable-bits.